gardusig/road2senior/preparation/README.md

 ## System design interview

 This interview generally takes up to an hour, and you are generally expected to draw a few things that can be read as a computer system.
-It does not have to be perfect, otherwise you could replace a bunch of people :)
+It does not have to be perfect, otherwise you would be eligible to  replace a bunch of people :)

 Few guides:
 - Understand the project idea and look at it as a user